TezBaydu/Milestone-Project-2-Holiday/test.md

     * Applied two google maps to Index.html (Commit 14).
 When page is re-loaded only one of them is interactive.
         * A potential solution found in stackoverflow to show multiple maps per page: https://stackoverflow.com/questions/4074520/how-to-display-multiple-google-maps-per-page-with-api-v3
-            * This has worked but just need to amend location focus for each map, to be done in commit 15
+            * This has worked but just need to amend location focus for each map, to be done in commit 15 *solution found by simply creating an additional empty variable :)